Exortile/gcaxdtpk/README.md

 ## Dependencies

-* Nintendo's dsptool.dll **(I cannot pass this library through this repository.
-Find your own way of obtaining this.)**
+* Nintendo's dsptool.dll. *(NOTE: If you're running Python as 64-bit, the .dll has to be 64-bit as well and vice versa.)* **[Also, I cannot pass this library through this repository.
+Find your own way of obtaining this.]**
 * python3

 ## Usage